acnicolasdc/chiper-api/README.md

 Command: 'npm run test'

 ##### For run cover project
-If you want to see how much do you cover you test and other things about project, use:
+If you want to see how much do you cover your test and other things about project, use:
 Command: 'npm run cover'.
 This options run tests project with nyc.